johanley/postscript-notes/README.md

 **For most people, the main use of PostScript is to produce an intermediate .ps PostScript file, which is then converted into a PDF file for your final output.**

-## Personal Opinion

-There are quite a number of open source PDF libraries which output PDF files directly.
-[This gentleman](https://youtu.be/5BIP_N9qQm4?t=2301) asserts that they aren't of the highest quality.
+## Direct-PDF Versus Indirect-PostScript
+To produce a PDF file programmatically, there are two choices:
+* the *direct* method: your code uses a PDF library to generate a PDF file directly
+* the *indirect* method: your code generates PostScript code, and then converts it into a PDF file (using a tool such as Ghostscript or Adobe Acrobat)

+I have used both methods.
+In my experience, the indirect method using PostScript is more productive, and gives me feelings of increased power and control.

+Interesting aside: [this gentleman](https://youtu.be/5BIP_N9qQm4?t=2301) asserts that the maintainers of the [TeX  library](https://en.wikipedia.org/wiki/TeX) chose not to use an open source library for generating PDFs, because they couldn't do the job.

-Question: could it be that the internal data format used by PDFs (essentially a tree of dictionaries, I believe) is simply not amenable to the job of producing
+Question: could it be that the internal data structure used by PDFs (essentially a tree of dictionaries) is simply not amenable to the job of producing PDFs programmatically?
-PDFs programmatically?
 I don't know the answer, but it's a valid question.

-Personally, my experience with the *iText* library has certainly not been very pleasant.
-Using PostScript instead has been both more productive and more enjoyable.
-It has also given me feelings of increased power and control.

-If you've been having similar frustrations with tools that generate PDFs directly, please consider using PostScript to generate PDFs *indirectly*.

 ## General